 Since losing her mother at age 18, Shavonne’s been on a journey of deep healing and remembrance.
 She has come to realize how precious life is and is moved by explorations of the human condition – joy, grief, and all of the mess in-between.
 She believes in the transformative power of vulnerability, emotional alchemy, open hearts, and learning from the shadow aspects of ourselves that often go unloved.
 Shavonne’s excited to be on-board, helping to collectively nurture such a sacred mission.
 Bubble tea, candles, and inside jokes with her inner child are just a few things that also spark joy for her.

-Jeanette Bronée / Performance & Culture Strategist; Mental Health & Wellbeing Expert; Keynote Speaker; Author & Founder of Path for Life
+Jeanette Bronée / Workplace Performance & Culture Strategist; Mental Health & Wellbeing Expert; Keynote Speaker; Author & Founder, Path for Life